TXFM: 2014–2016: As TXFM

 It was subsequently confirmed that TXFM would relaunch on 31 March 2014, with a mix of existing and new presenters.
 Initially, it was announced that only three of the daytime presenters would be left.
 In the event, more presenters were kept on.
-Presenters who kept their positions included John Caddell, going from weekday to weekend but appointed as PD for TXFM, Nadine O'Regan, Orlagh Donnelly, Derek Byrne, Joe Donnelly, Claire Beck, Dee Reddy, Cathal Funge, and Kelly-Anne Byrne.
-The latter two went from being part-time presenters on Phantom to full-time presenters on TXFM.
-Charlotte Flood is a broadcasting assistant on Today FM.
-She was reinstated on TXFM in 2015.
-A number of new weekend and once a weeknight presenters were included in the new schedule, including musician Gavin Glass who went on to Radio NOVA.
+A number of new weekend and once-a-weeknight presenters were included in the new schedule, including musician Gavin Glass who went on to Radio NOVA.
 The new lineup would see presented programmes from 7am to midnight on weekdays, including nightly two-hour specialist shows from 10pm; weekends would see a mix of presenter-led and specialist shows, including a Saturday night 'indie anthems' marathon.

-On 30 March 2016 the Broadcasting Authority of Ireland announced that no applications had been received for the license held by Dublin Rock Radio Limited, broadcasting as TXFM.
+On 30 March 2016, the Broadcasting Authority of Ireland announced that no applications had been received for the license held by Dublin Rock Radio Limited, broadcasting as TXFM.

 Some of the station's specialist content such as The Set-List, Metal March, TXFM Evenings, The Pick-Up, Souled Out, Transmission, Nialler 9, Friday Nights, The Listening Post and Another Side were axed from the station at the end of June 2016, while Songs in the Key of Life with Nadine O'Regan made the transition from its slot on TXFM to sister station Today FM which is also a national radio station.
 From July 2016, the stations schedule was reduced to only a few hours of live content each day with the majority of the schedule made up of automated songs.